AzureCosmosDB/data-migration-desktop-tool/docs/developer-guidance.md

 1. Each extension contains a README document that outlines configuration for the data migration.
 In this case, locate the configuration for [JSON (Source)](https://github.com/Azure/azure-documentdb-datamigrationtool/tree/feature/begin-core/Extensions/Json/Microsoft.DataTransfer.JsonExtension) and [Cosmos DB (Sink)](https://github.com/Azure/azure-documentdb-datamigrationtool/tree/feature/begin-core/Extensions/Cosmos/Microsoft.DataTransfer.CosmosExtension).

 2. In the Visual Studio Solution Explorer, expand the **Microsoft.Data.Transfer.Core** project, and open **appsettings.json**.
 This file provides an example outline of the settings file structure.
-Using the documentation linked above, configure the **JsonSourceSettings** and **CosmosSinkSettings** sections.
+Using the documentation linked above, configure the **JsonSourceSettings** and **Cosmos-NoSqlSinkSettings** sections.
 Ensure the **FilePath** setting is the location where the sample data is extracted.
 The ConnectionString setting can be found on the Cosmos DB Emulator **Quickstart** screen as the **Primary Connection String**.
 Save the file.

     ```json
     {
         "JSONSourceSettings": {
             "FilePath": "C:\\btcdata\\simple_json.json"
         },
-        "CosmosSinkSettings": {
+        "Cosmos-NoSqlSinkSettings": {
             "ConnectionString": "AccountEndpoint=https://localhost:8081/;AccountKey=C2y6yDj...",
             "Database": "datamigration",
             "Container": "btcdata",